smazzin/elevateheating/content/ductless-mini-split-installations.md

 ### INSTALL A DUCTLESS MINI-SPLIT SYSTEM IN BEAVERTON, OR AND SURROUNDING AREAS

 If you have an older home, there’s a strong chance that there’s no ductwork.
 We can make your life easier by installing a ductless mini-split system.
-We provide mini-split installations for clients in and around the North Plains, Oregon general area.
+We provide mini-split installations for clients in and around the Beaverton & Hillsboro, Oregon area.

 The mini-split system is an energy-efficient and cost-effective way to heat and cool your home.
 Call us today to get a free estimate on mini-split installation services.